 ACCOUNTS

-A. Enterprise customers can create/edit Enterprise accounts that can get the Administrator role (can view/add/edit HEIMDAL Dashboard settings) or the Visitor role (can view the HEIMDAL Dashboard information but cannot add/edit any settings).
+Enterprise customers can create/edit Enterprise accounts that can get the Administrator role (can view/add/edit HEIMDAL Dashboard settings) or the Visitor role (can view the HEIMDAL Dashboard information but cannot add/edit any settings).

+The newly-created Custom Role can be assigned to one or more accounts by editing the user accounts settings in the Miscellaneous Settings.
+The Custom Role functionality is available to Reseller and Enterprise customer user accounts only.
 A Custom Role applying to a user account supersedes the individual Access Control settings of the user account.
-This means that disabling the Manage account claims on the Custom Role applying to a user, will automatically supersede the user account's claims and disable the individual Manage account claims that were configured on the user account's Access Control.
+This means that disabling the Manage account claims on the Custom Role applying to a user will automatically supersede the user account's claims and disable the individual Manage account claims that were configured on the user account's Access Control.

 Manage Custom Roles - Ability to view and/ or edit (create and delete) custom roles in your organization.